smartobjectoriented/soo/doc/source/aarch64.rst

 ARM-VT hyp mode
 ---------------

 This section gives some explanations about the support of ARM-VT/Hyp mode.
-The AVZ hypervisor must run in EL2.
+For maximum security, the AVZ hypervisor must run in EL2.

 - U-boot must be started in EL2 mode.
 It means QEMU must set the option -M virt,virtualization=on
 - The hypervisor is now located at 0x0000100000000000 thus avoiding all conflicts with potential low-level I/O addresses.
   This is also necessary since EL2 mode does not support VA belonging to the second high zone (0xffff....), i.e. there is no ttbr1_el2 register.

+- MMU Stage 2 translation must be enabled